-San Jose shooter was questioned about hatred of workplace, had books on ‘terrorism’: report
+San Jose shooter was on feds' radar in 2016, questioned about hatred of his job

-He was reportedly found with a book filled with notes about how he hated his employer
+Samuel Cassidy drew attention after returning from a trip to the Philippines, a Homeland Security memo says, according to a report

-The suspected gunman who killed eight people and himself at a transit rail yard Wednesday was found to have harbored a hatred for his workplace when he was detained by federal officials several years ago.
+The suspected gunman who killed eight people and himself Wednesday at a transit rail yard in San Jose, California, was found to have harbored a hatred for his workplace when he was detained by federal officials several years ago.

 Upon returning from an August 2016 trip to the Philippines, Samuel Cassidy, 57, was found with books about terrorism and notes about how much he hated the Valley Transportation Authority, according to a Department of Homeland Security memo obtained by the Wall Street Journal.